davebenson/doom4-walkthrough/README.md

 ### Ammo Boost

+Very useful: I have this on much of the time.

 ### Equipment Power

+Usually not as useful as other available runes, but at least it's easy to upgrade.

 ### Seek and Destroy
+TODO: my theory is that this is useful with Berserk Powerups, but i need to test that.

 ### Savagery
 TODO: my theory is that this is useful with Berserk Powerups, but i need to test that.